HyrienLab/igblastr/README.md

     ```
   This will install the latest version of the package.

+  The reason for installing directly from GitHub is because the package
+  was only added to Bioconductor >= 3.22 so cannot be installed from the
+  Bioconductor 3.21 software repository.

-  Alternatively, like for Bioconductor **3.22** users, we strongly encourage
+  Alternatively, like for Bioconductor **3.22** users, we strongly recommend
-  you to update your installation to Bioconductor 3.23.
+  that you update your installation to Bioconductor 3.23.
 See above.

 #### Load igblastr